Bamboo72/2019-Programming-Portfolio/README.md

  ## Second Semester Group Project: Bank System
  ### Completed May 2019
   This was a group project including all the students learning C++ in our Programming 1 class.
 Together we decided to create a banking system or automated teller.
 I was assigned the job of the bank system with deposits, withdrawls, recording the process, and keeping track of the balance of each user.

+  Source code for the project:
+  Source code for the bank system: